This Knowledge-Based Machine Shop Course Teaches The A–Z Of Machine Shop And Is Taught By A Master MachinistEnroll Now

-Lathe: Detailed instruction on the set-up and operation of the lathe.
-Students learn how to turn, bore, thread, knurl, taper and make precision parts.
+Section 1–Lathe: More than 12 hours of detailed instruction on the set-up and operation of the Machine Lathe.
+Students will learn how to set-up the machine, turn, bore, thread, knurl and taper metal.

-The Vertical Milling Machine: Video instruction detailing everything the student needs to know about how to set-up and operate a vertical mill including; fly cutting, indexing, boring, milling aluminum, steel and plastics, clamping, fixturing, and digital read-out.
+Section 2–The Vertical Milling Machine: Instruction detailing everything the student needs to know to run a vertical mill including fly cutting, indexing, boring, milling aluminum, steel and plastics, clamping, fixturing, digital read-out and more.

-General Machine Shop Techniques: Students learn how to properly operate all the support equipment needed in a shop: precision measuring tools, belt sanders, bead blasters, grinders and surface grinders, plus learn how to sharpen drill bits, remove broken screws.
-Detailed shop planning and set-up, and advanced equipment and techniques is also covered.
+Section 3–General Machine Shop Techniques: More than 5 hours of video.
+Students learn how to properly operate all the support equipment needed in a shop: belt sanders, bead blasters, grinders, and surface grinders, plus learn how to sharpen drill bits, remove broken screws, detailed shop planning and set-up, and advanced equipment and techniques

 Upon successful completion, this course results in a Certificate in Machine Shop Theory, preparing an individual for entry-level employment or pre-apprentice positions in the Machine Shop trade in positions classified under Machinist (SOC 51-4041 Idaho Department of Labor).